 I have been very vocal about distracted driving.
-It is as bad as drunk driving.
+It is as bad as a drunk driving accident.
 Now I want to share with you a sad tale involving a detracted driver.
 To make things worse, the distracted driver was driving a semi tractor-trailer at the time he was driving distracted and predictably caused a distracted driver collision.

 A group of young people were on their way to a concert in another state.
 The young people were in 3-4 separate cars, and they were in a kind of caravan.
 In the rear of the line of cars was a young man, about 27 years old.
 He worked for a major retailer and his talents were just being recognized.
 You see he had a gift for using the computer and an eye for how to use that gift to make his employer more efficient and profitable.
 He was driving his girlfriends van.
 The young woman was skilled at her marketing job, and the future looked so bright for these two.
 They were exactly what Hoosiers take pride in, they were smart, hard working, and committed.
 They were looking forward to the concert and spending time with their friends.
 They were looking forward to a life promised by the American Dream.